Podcast Editing with Adobe AuditionJuly 31st, 2016

-So let’s do some mild compression on this file to get more consistent levels.
+We'll do some mild compression on this file to get more consistent levels.

-After you’ve cleaned up all of your audio tracks individually, it’s time to move back into the multitrack editor and edit together our episode!
+After you've cleaned up all of your audio tracks individually, it's time to move back into the multitrack editor and edit together our episode.

 Depending on the style and format of your podcast, the actual episode editing process can look very different.
 For some podcasts, this will just cut silence at the beginning and end of the track, for others, it means editing down and tightening up every phrase.

-Some people like to do this step as they do correction on each individual track.
-This, however, requires you to listen to each track all the way through for issues.
-So you’ll save yourself literally hours of time if you do these specific changes as you come across them when editing together the episode.
+You'll save yourself literally hours of time if you do these specific changes as you come across them when editing together the episode.

 Each of these issues again, deserves an entire post focused on it.
 But to get you going in the right direction, look into the following built-in process Audition provides: